bihor/fp_newsletter/Documentation/Configuration/Index.rst

 searchPidMode                     integer     Search in tt_address: 0: only in the 1. folder; 1: in all folders°    0
 deleteMode                        integer     1: set deletion flag; 2: delete entry                                 1 languageMode                      integer     0: uses -1 if L>0; 1: uses the sys_language_uid from pages            0
-categoryMode                      integer     0: only categories/groups specified in categoryOrGroup; 1: all        1
+categoryMode                      integer     0: allow only categories/groups specified in categoryOrGroup; 1: all  1
 categoryOrderBy                   string      category order by: title, sorting or uid                              title unsubscribeMode                   integer     0: direct unsubscription with a link from Luxletter; 1: show a form   0 categoryOrGroup                   string      List of categories/groups (uid) from sys_category or fe_groups°°